calebkm/permanent_record/README.md

 # PermanentRecord #

+An 'ActiveRecord' substitute for small amounts of persistent data.

 ## About ##

 Have you ever had a small amount of data that changed infrequently and didn't seem worth the hassle of persisting in a database?
 Maybe you're thinking "no, I have not" and that would be a reasonable answer.
 More than likely, most of the time a database will be the right choice.
 In the off chance you though "yes!", you can use `PermanentRecord` as a simple way to turn Plain Old Ruby Objects into Rails friendly, READ ONLY `ActiveRecord` like objects.